lgibelli/singularity-docs/appendix.rst

     singularity pull shub://vsoch/hello-world:master

-To enable other branches to build, they must be turned on in your collection (more details are available in the `Singularity Hub docs <https://singularity-hub.org/faq>`_).
+To enable other branches to build, they must be turned on in your collection.
 If you then put another Singularity file in a branch called development, you would pull it as follows:

 ::